AIpreneurMind/ztm-learning-journey/README.md

 # ztm-learning-journey
-Path to Becoming a Full Stack AI Engineer
+Path to becoming a full stack AI engineer